You use ICPOs to manage inventory at multiple locations. But when should you use stock transfers?

 Basic features of stock transfers

-Stock transfers (Administration>Inventory>Stock Transfers) reduce on-hand inventory of one or more items in one location while simultaneously increasing the on-hand inventory at another.
-Here is a list of what you can do with stock transfers.
+Stock transfers reduce on-hand inventory of one or more items in one location while simultaneously increasing the on-hand inventory at another (Administration>Inventory>Stock Transfers).

 - Perform a single transfer or mass transfer from one screen.

 - Enter static kit codes to transfer all items within a kit.

 - Stock Transfer Receipt will print on save.

 - Cost will be displayed on the Stock Transfer Receipt if user has proper security.

 - Serialized items can only be transferred 1 unit at a time.